The Best $1000 Mid-Range Gaming PC Build – September 2023

 Looking to build the best gaming PC possible for $1000?
 This guide will set you up!
 We recommend components that offer excellent performance, quiet operation, and ease of assembly, all at a great price.
 If you’re ready to build a PC that can handle any game you throw at it, just follow this guide to get the best component picks.

 But this system is about more than a fast CPU and GPU.
-Keeping this build fed is a full 16GB of DDR4-3600 RAM and a 1TB PCIe Gen 4 solid-state drive, which provides plenty of fast storage to get your system running.
-This build is housed in an attractive and affordable SilverStone micro-ATX case and powered by an efficient, high-output 550W power supply.
+Keeping this build fed are 16GB of DDR5-5600 RAM and a 1TB PCIe solid-state drive, which provides plenty of fast storage to get your system running.
+This build is housed in an attractive, affordable, and high-airflow SilverStone micro-ATX case and powered by an efficient, high-output 550W power supply.

 Parting Thoughts